Shopping bag

 Born in London but raised in Florence, artist and illustrator Isabella Cotier describes herself as a modern day flaneur.
 Crafting detailed, energetic drawings that chronical her observations and interactions with the world around her, her creations are equal-parts reflective, insightful and, at times, humorous.

 Her impulsive, honest sketches often focus on “normal” people and city-dwellers, and her observational illustrations have accompanied stories in magazines and newspapers including The New York Times and Bloomberg.
-“I want people to engage with the image rather than avoid it,” she says of her more journalistic works: as a conduit for processing the stories she shares.
+Blending humour and depth in her art, she aims to tackle sensitive topics in a way that invites conversation without shock value.
+Influenced by artists like Robert Gober, Marcel Duchamp, and even Dr Seuss, she embraces the absurdity in visual representation.
+She describes her goal as creating work that connects with others.
+“I want people to engage with the image rather than avoid it,” she tells Liberty: a conduit for processing the stories she shares.

 Here, she turns her hand to Liberty LBTY.
 Fragrance’s Adelphi Sun as inspiration, turning her fluid style to this botanical, verdant and luscious scent creation.